 Sweet and affectionate!
 That's the best way to describe a Birman cat's personality.
-These beautiful animals have been bred to be social with everyone in the family (including other cats or dogs if introduced properly).
-Birmans are also super fun and playful.
-But they definitely have an "off" switch, so you won't find them pacing about the house at all hours of the night.
-Instead, you're more likely to find them curled up on your lap or at the foot of your bed.
-Their laid-back attitude makes them an almost perfect family pet.
+These beautiful animals are bred to be social with everyone in the family (including other cats or dogs, if introduced properly).

-Birman cats are moderately active and will enjoy batting around a few felt mice or plastic balls to keep busy and will appreciate a cat tree where they take in the view from above.
-Like other cats, Birmans also love having at least one comfy perch mounted by a sunny window so they can keep an eye on the neighboring wildlife and take a catnap or two.
+Birman cats are moderately active and enjoy batting around a few felt mice or plastic balls to keep busy.
+They'll also appreciate a cat tree where they take in the view from above.
+Like other cats, Birmans also love having at least one comfy perch or hammock mounted by a sunny window so they can keep an eye on the neighboring wildlife and take a catnap or two.
 Although Birmans are more likely to commandeer your bed, it's still a good idea to give them a bed or two of their own.

-Let's face it, long-haired cats take a bit more grooming to keep them looking good than their short-haired cousins.
+Let's face it, long-haired cats take a bit more grooming to keep them looking good.
 However, you may be surprised to find out how easy Birmans' coats truly are to groom.
 That's because Birmans don't have a dense undercoat like other long-haired breeds, so their coat isn't as likely to mat or tangle.
-A simple brushing or combing once a week is really all a Birman needs to keep it looking great.
+Krieger says a simple brushing or combing a few times a week is really all a Birman needs to keep her looking great.

 - A de-matting comb (also called a shedding comb) with wide teeth of varied length to remove undercoat